Colorful and lively, the best markets of Provence will take you on a picturesque discovery of flavors, fragrances, and local products.

-- Well-known for its diversity, this market of Provence stretches 1 mile around the picturesque city.
+- First , this market is well-known for its diversity.
+It stretches 1 mile around the picturesque city.
 Find the famous Arles sausage, local crustaceans, olives and oils, and local wines.
 Organic food lovers will enjoy local bread and honey, and local rice and vegetables.
-This market of Provence offers lavender, herbs and the famous Provençal soaps and essential oils.
+This market of Provence offers lavender, herbs, and the famous Provençal soaps and essential oils.

 - Every Wednesday and Saturday from 8am to 12:45pm.

 - The next market is in the capital of the Alpilles region in Provence.
 Saint-Rémy invites you to discover its typical market of Provence.
 Among the sun-filled stalls, find local products such as olive oils and local rosé wines.

 - The market takes place on Wednesdays and Saturdays from 8 am to 1 pm.

 - Well-known for its 300 antique shops, L’Isle-sur-la-Sorgue hosts 5 different markets of Provence.
 The most unique of all remains the marché flottant or “floating market”.
 This traditional market of Provence takes place on the Sorgue river, every first Sunday of August.
 Merchants dressed in Provençal outfits travel by rowboat to serve their customers.